Charles-wmz/SelSSM/README.md

 MIT License

 ## Author
-- Author: Cai Yize
+- Author: Mingzhi Wang
-- Email: [your-email@example.com]
+- Email: [wmz@mail.dlut.edu.cn]
-- Institution: [your-institution]
+- Institution: [Dalian University of Technology]

 ## Acknowledgments
 Thanks to all contributors who provided help and suggestions for this project.